AM-Tower/Pip-Matrix-Resolver/README.md

-PipMatrixResolverQt
+# PipMatrixResolverQt

+## Status:
+* Not working.
+* Just starting this project, and it will take time to get to a working version.

-A cross platform Qt 6.10 C++ GUI for resolving Python requirements.txt matrices, managing virtual environments, and running batch multimedia conversions.
+### A cross platform Qt 6.10 C++ GUI for resolving Python requirements.txt matrices, managing virtual environments, and running batch multimedia conversions.

 Features